The Movie Camera Presets panel is composed of four main areas:

 - This button will toggle display of the calibration points.

-After lens distortion has been calibrated, controls are available to adjust image cropping if required
+After lens distortion has been calibrated, controls are available to adjust the image size if required

-: Clicking this button will reset the image crop to match the original source material resolution.
+: Clicking this button will change the image size to match the original source material resolution.

-Distortion Centre: This displays the current centre of lens distortion.
+Distortion Centre: This displays the estimated centre of lens distortion in the original source image.

-Field of view: This displays the current horizontal and vertical field of view.
+Field of view: This displays the current horizontal and vertical field of view after undistorting the image.

 Finally, once lens distortion has been calibrated, the preset can be stored in the Preset Manager panel by clicking the button.
 This will display a popup window asking for a preset name.
 Clicking the Accept button will store the preset in the project.